Practice & Background

 He is also involved in defending activists arrested as a result of actions undertaken in the name of Extinction Rebellion in particular in relation to the London demonstrations in April and October 2019.

 Steven is a Committee member of:-

-He was a Police Station duty solicitor from 1992 to 2004 and remains a member of the Funding Review Committee for the Legal Services Commission.
+He was a Police Station duty solicitor from 1992 to 2004 and a former member of the Funding Review Committee for the Legal Services Commission.